What is Flamingo¶

 - fast and flexible

 Go as simple, powerful and typesafe language is great to implement and scale serverside logic.
-Flamingo has a clean architecture with clean and clear dependencies in mind.
+Flamingo has a clean architecture with clear dependencies in mind and offers a typical features and support for nowadays web applications:

 The Flamingo ecosystem consists of the following main projects:

-Flamingo Commerce consits of several Flamingo modules, that provide powerful e-commerce features, that you can use to build flexible and modern e-commerce applications.
+Flamingo Commerce consists of several Flamingo modules, that provide powerful e-commerce features, which you can use to build flexible and modern e-commerce applications.

 Flamingo Commerce uses "Domain Driven Design" with a "technology free" domain model by using the layering approach "Ports and Adapters" for its modules.
 The different modules provide „domain“, „application“ and „interface“ logic around commerce features.